d1ngd0/blog/content/posts/bpftrace_and_go.md

 }
 ```

 "Real Programmers" love to shit on this...
 Let me tell you, reaching for a debugger is sometimes the right thing to do, and even though GuNThEr is right that you should learn [delve](https://github.com/go-delve/delve), this is a perfectly reasonable solution.
 However, if you are debugging in a test or prod environment, you can't keep recompiling and launching new binaries.
 So how can we re-create the logic above with BPFtrace?
-By dumping the assembly and doing offsets!
+By reading the assembly!
 (Oh God I am sorry)

 So to start lets grab the symbol we are looking for: